MicroEJ/docs/VEEPortingGuide/platformQualification.rst

   - Used to validate the Low Level APIs implementations.
-  - Validated during the BSP development and whenever an Abstraction Layer implementation is added or changed (see :ref:`platform_testsuite` or check the tutorial :ref:`tutorial_run_test_suite_on_device`).
+  - Validated during the BSP development and whenever an Abstraction Layer implementation is added or changed (see :ref:`vee_port_testsuite` or check the tutorial :ref:`tutorial_run_test_suite_on_device`).

-Please refer to the `Platform Qualification Tools README
+Please refer to the `VEE Port Qualification Tools README
 <https://github.com/MicroEJ/VEEPortQualificationTools>`__ for more
 details and the location of the components.

-.. _platform_testsuite:
+.. _vee_port_testsuite:

-Platform Test Suite
+VEE Port Test Suite
 ===================

-The purpose of a MicroEJ Platform Test Suite is to validate the Abstraction Layer that implements the :ref:`Low Level APIs
+The purpose of a VEE Port Test Suite is to validate the Abstraction Layer that implements the :ref:`Low Level APIs
 <low_level_api>` of a Foundation Libraries by automatically running
 Java tests on the device.